Sensitivity Analysis for Binary Outcome Misclassification in Randomization Tests via Integer Programming: Computing warning accuracy and related quantities

-Note that in (P1), in addition to rewriting the objective function and constraint of (P0) in terms of new variables $\mathbf{\Upsilon}$, we also add the bounding constraints for $\mathbf{\Upsilon}$.
+Note that in (P1), in addition to rewriting the objective function and constraint of (P0) in terms of new decision variables $\mathbf{\Upsilon}$, we also add the bounding constraints for $\mathbf{\Upsilon}$.
 It is clear that there is no within-strata symmetry anymore in (P1), which was previously a major source of symmetry in the original formulation (P0) for type I randomization designs.
+The above argument also works for the case of testing Neyman's weak null $H_{0}^{\text{weak}}$ with type I randomization designs; see Web Appendix B.3 for details.
+In Web Appendix C, we showed how to calculate sensitivity weights and a collection of sensitive sets after solving (P1).